 Nor'Wester Professor in Fermentation Science

-Wishing to perpetuate the industry that made him a success, James Bernau, then president of Nor'Wester Brewing Company
+Wishing to perpetuate the industry that made him a success, James Bernau, then president of Nor'Wester

-it was the first professorship of its kind in the nation.
+and Technology, it was the first professorship of its kind in the nation.

 Bernau, a graduate of the University of Oregon, made his gift with an eye to the future of the rapidly growing microbrewery business, which continues to require talented and knowledgeable personnel.
 "Supporting OSU will be good for the entire industry," he said.
 In fact, at the time of the gift, Nor'Wester's current chemist was a graduate of OSU's food science department, and the department helped the company develop its own yeast.
 Most of the hop varieties used by Nor'Wester were also developed at OSU.